KarthikNA/Prediction-of-Hard-Drive-Failure/README.md

 We approached the task of predicting hard disk failures using Supervised as well as Unsupervised Learning algorithms.

 The dataset used for both the algorithms is the Backblaze dataset which composes of S.M.A.R.T attributes corresponding to the hard drives.
 Since the meaning and range of values of the same  S.M.A.R.T attributes can change across models, we decided to create a separate classifier for predicting failures of each hard disk model.
+We tested performance on 2 classifiers 1) Random Forest and 2) XGBoost so that we good get a better idea of how various transformations to the dataset were improving over all performance.

 <p align="center">